TV 2 Filmkanalen

 TV 2 Filmkanalen was a Norwegian movie channel.
-The channel broadcasts 18 hours a day and shows about 420 movies a year.
+The channel broadcast 18 hours a day and showed about 420 movies a year.

 The channel was closed on 2 March 2015, at 04.30 am, being replaced with TV 2 Humor which began at 06.00 am the same day.
+The cause for its closure was the arrival of streaming services, which justified the lack of insisting on a linear film channel in 2015.
+Movies would still be seen on the group's channels; TV 2 Humor was not seen as a direct replacement.